 - Insect repellent – There is a risk of mosquito transferred illnesses in Jamaica.
 Pack an insect repellent that contains recommended amounts of DEET, picaridin or other approved active ingredient.
 Products took look for include RID Tropical Strength or OFF Deep Woods.

 - Snorkel, mask and flippers aren’t essential but if you want to explore underwater without having to hire them every time, BYO.
+Also, if you are renting a mask it can be helpful to have some defogger on you.

 - Medications and prescriptions